Last updated on 10 July 2020

 The things we missed in 2016.
 And it is 67 minutes of raw and corny metal issued by one of the most prodigious metal bands out there.
 The Finnish outfit Moonsorrow released their 7th full length album Jumalten Aika (The Age of Gods) last year.
 This after five years of wait, when many thought that nothing would be forthcoming anymore.
 And boy is this a peppered dish.

-It is funny: I am hearing their sound described as Folk Metal a lot.
-Well, whenever I listen to their tune, I hear the mighty ogres marching towards the King’s castle, making their sounds of war.
-Nothing of the hurdy-gurdy heavy mess many of the Folk Metal bands are projecting these days.
-The tune on Jumalten Aika always sounds to me like a more cathedral and delicate version of the latest SIG:AR:TYR record, combined with some early Bathory mixed into the fray.
+Yet, I hear the mighty ogres marching towards the King’s castle, making their sounds of war.
+Nothing of the hurdy-gurdy heavy mess many of the Folk Metal bands project these days.
+The tune on Jumalten Aika always sounds to me like a more cathedral and delicate version of the latest SIG:AR:TYR record, with some early Bathory mixed into the fray.

 And they are masters at stringing lengthy tracks together and making them stick like so much mud against the wall.
 The scarce, but delicate use of archaic instruments only reinforces this direction.
 And indeed, the track length oscillates between seven to sixteen minutes sharp.
 Given that, it is an amazing feat for the band to keep this critical listener’s attention for all that time and not lose him.